na-na-hi/renget/archive/sfbf5.md

 \>You catch the briefest glimpse of flailing legs and a squirming tail.
 \>Then she swallows, and your would-be assailant is gone.
 \>A fat bulge working its way down her throat.
-\>Lowering her head, she licks her chops clean.
+\>Lowering her head, she licks her chops clean.%% "Mmm.
-"Mmm.
 You always take me to the best places.
 The food here is to die for!"
-\>With your safety secured for the moment, she turns and strides away.
+%darkgreen%\>With your safety secured for the moment, she turns and strides away.
-\>Smiling and humming to herself, tail and hips swaying.
+\>Smiling and humming to herself, tail and hips swaying.%%

 \##################################################

 >[It's Penis Inspection Day, hunters!](https://desu-usergeneratedcontent.xyz/trash/image/1584/13/1584139995605.jpg)

-\>recently arrived in the New World
+%darkgreen%\>recently arrived in the New World
 \>start seeing flyers for mandatory Penis Inspection Day in Astera
 \>seems a little strange but health is important to maintain when you don't have access to the mainland, after all
 \>the "doctor" is just a poorly disguised, huge wyvern
 \>no one else seems to notice for some reason
 \>not even when the "doctor" keeps fumbling their tools (which really just look like some sticks they picked up off the ground)
 \>or squirms with excitement, blushing madly when they think no one is watching (everyone is, they can't exactly hide when they're that big)
-\>the fact that they're taking pictures as well seems like it violates patient confidentiality too...
+\>the fact that they're taking pictures as well seems like it violates patient confidentiality too...%%

 \##################################################

-\>slowly get to know a solitary monster
+%darkgreen%\>slowly get to know a solitary monster
 \>they're so unaccustomed to friendliness due to constant turf wars that it takes ages to even approach them safely
 \>eventually gain enough of their trust to visit them at their home/den, and talk calmly with them about things, even if they can't respond in turn
 \>eventually get to know each other well enough that through body language you can communicate crudely with each other, as you're both intelligent beings